callionica/htmf/README.md

 In the inner page, the shared parts are removed: the micro-framework removes all elements outside of the `#htmf` element.

-Your code and CSS can detect if you are in the outer or inner document by looking for the `framed` attribute on the document's `body` (`framed="false"` for the outer document and `framed="true"` for the inner document) or by looking for the presence or absence of common elements or by using a standard technique to tell if the page is framed: `if (window.frameElement !== null)`.
+Your code and CSS can detect if you are in the outer or inner document by looking for the `htmf-document` attribute on the document's `body` (`htmf-document="outer"` for the outer document and `htmf-document="inner"` for the inner document) or by looking for the presence or absence of common elements or by using a standard technique to tell if the page is framed: `if (window.frameElement !== null)` or by comparing `document === outerDocument`.

 ## Self Preservation
 Normally dividing a web page into an outer parent and an inner child within an `iframe` could change its behavior, so the `htmf` micro-framework takes steps to preserve the behavior of the page.